 Serving big-time classic dishes could be both exciting and risky.
 You're lucky to pull it off on your first try, but it could also be traumatic when you fail.
 Therefore, it's a must that you try something big time by learning how to cook the Best Pata Tim, a risky yet satisfying dish.

 Preparing something like this Chinese-inspired pork menu is quite complicated.
 There are lots of processes involved and many ways to do it.
 Thus, you might become confused and eventually mix up everything if you're not used to doing kitchen work.

 On that note, you might be fortunate because we may be of help to you.
-We have researched and gathered some essential things you need to know about making the famous pata tim recipe.
+We have researched and gathered some essential things you need to know about making this famous recipe.
 Hence, these might help reduce the risks of failing and make your preparation more pleasurable.

 What is Pata Tim

 Pata Tim recipe refers to the famous pork hock recipes that resemble the greasy, crispy pasta, except that it's not crispy.
 Plus, it's dressed with a sweet and salty sauce.
 Certainly, this dish finds similarity with humba.

 Originally, the Chinese red braised pork is the inspiration for these lovely pork recipes.
 The recipe comprises meat marinated with Chinese rice wine, soy sauce, star anise, sugar, pork broth, cornstarch, and other condiments and spices.
 The same ingredients comprise its dressing, with broccoli or bok choy mixed into the recipes.

 Such a classic perfection has become popular in the Philippines, beginning from Binondo, Manila, the oldest Chinatown in the world.
 At present, there are many innovations from the original recipe.
 Nonetheless, these variations could be interesting and mouth-watering to prepare.

 Ways to Cook The Best Pata Tim Recipes